FrontierMods/Core/README.md

 Said lore is based off the base game's, in an attempt to expand and enliven its worldbuilding.
 Together, Frontier Mods create a separate timeline, where the flow of events resulted in a more paranoid, more prepper, and more technologically-advanced world, in an attempt to circumvent or combat the increasing threat in an unstable political environment.

-See [`/documentation/LORE.md`](/documentation/LORE.md) for a more detailed description of the changes.
+See ~~[`/documentation/LORE.md`](/documentation/LORE.md)~~ for a more detailed description of the changes.

-Large mods offer their own lore in addition to the shared one.
+Large mods may offer their own lore in addition to the shared one.

 # Notes

 Many of the mods also include notes and reference documents.
 These were written during development and shared with other modders for the purposes of expanding the arsenal of ideas.

 # Sponsor

-Frontiers Mods are developed by a single person.
+Frontiers Mods are developed by a single dedicated person.

 While the mods themselves confer no overhead costs – such as, for example, hosting – each takes a considerable amount of time to research, develop, and polish, to say nothing of the post-release support.